La Folle Journée TOKYO 2019

 One of the world’s greatest classical music festivals “La Folle Journée” will be back to the Japanese capital for three days in early May.

-La Folle Journée, or “the Crazy Day” of classical music, is originally from France and now also held at several cities around the world.
+La Folle Journée, or “the Crazy Day” of classical music, is originally from France and now also held in several cities around the world.

-In Japan LFJ will celebrate the 15th anniversary this year, with a global theme “Carnet de voyage” meaning travel diary in French.
+In Japan LFJ will celebrate the 15th anniversary this year, with a global theme “Carnets de voyage“, meaning travel diaries in French (*read further below).